MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 We add a background color to our container, which is the *SafeAreaView* component and also changed the font size, color and alignments to our *Text* component.

-As result we have this:
+As a result, we have this:

 ![Home Screen](./homepage.png)